getlantern/autoupdate/_test_app/README.md

 equinox release ... --version=2 main.go
 ```

-Then bump it to `3` and upload it again:
+Then, bump it to `3` and upload it again:

 ```sh
 equinox release ... --version=3 main.go